dailiang18bb/spring5-guru-course/Spring-Framework-5–Beginner-to-Guru-Course-Notes.md

 #### Spring Profile
 - Profiles are a core feature of the framework – allowing us to map our beans to different profiles – for example, dev, test, prod.
+- when you set a profile, but you don't activate this profile, the spring context will ignore it.

 #### Bean lifecycle